10 Steps: How to Apply for Scholarships for international students

 Don’t ignore the small funds.
 Some scholarships worth $1,000 or less may be less competitive, which could give you more advantage.

-1. Write winning essay if required
+8. Write a winning essay if required

-1. Follow Guidelines and attend to details
+9. Follow Guidelines and attend to details

-Most professions require attention to details.
+Most professions require attention to detail.
 Scholarship providers take this seriously when considering the right applicant for a scholarship award.
 How you prepare your application speaks loudly about how detail-oriented you are.
 Think about it.
 Who will want to assist an aspiring medical doctor achieve his dream when he/she cannot follow simple instructions?
 You may be surprised to hear that a large number of scholarship applications do not adhere to the application guidelines.
 Stand out.
-Go the extra miles to provide all required documents, including recommendation letters.
+Go the extra mile to provide all required documents, including recommendation letters.
 Submit a meticulously completed application.

-1. Search for and contact past scholarship winners
+10. Search for and contact past scholarship winners

-A number of scholarship sponsors publish the names and press releases of winners.
+Several scholarship sponsors publish the names and press releases of winners.
 Find a way to reach the winners.
 You can search on social media.
 Contact them for questions and advice.
 You never know what you can learn from their experience.

-1. Submit your application early
+Bonus: Submit your application early

 Some scholarship programs just require you to complete an application form online or offline.
-Others require specially written piece of work.
+Others require specially written pieces of work.
 However, just make sure you submit your application and required documents before the deadline.

 Leave a Comment